About eight 8-ounce jars

 With strawberries you must remove the hulls.
 With other berries, just pick off any stems and leaves.

 Then you just mush them up a bit - not completely crushed, but mostly.
 Most people seem to like large chunks of fruit but crushing them releases the natural pectin so it can thicken.
-You'll need about 6 cups, mushed up.
+You will need about 6 cups, mushed up.

 If you want seedless jam, you may need to run the crushed berries through a food mill (below).
 The Villaware has a selection of screens, including a fine screen that works on strawberries.
 The Foley stops blackberries seeds, but most raspberry and all strawberry seeds pass through.
 They cost between $25 to $60.